-- The vast majority of roles are advertised as individual opportunities - check organisations' websites, as well as sector-specific job sites such as Arts Jobs, Arts Professional, Museum Jobs, BAJR (for archaeology), Heritage Daily, Creative and Cultural skills, etc. - A handful of graduate schemes exist (for example, Sotheby's, Christie's, and the Arts Fundraising Fellowships), but these are really unusual in this - Do not just consider the big names.
+- The vast majority of roles are advertised as individual opportunities - check organisations' websites, as well as sector-specific job sites. - A very small number of graduate schemes exist, however they are very competitive and often only recruit a few graduates per year. - Don't just consider the big names.
 There are hundreds of smaller organisations, which often attract less competition.
-If you love the work of a particular organisation, then sign up to their newsletter for up-to-date information. - Think about your local organisations and research within your region. - Consider gaining experience with organisations providing specialist services to the culture and heritage world: for example, art investment, specialist legal and insurance firms, marketing and PR firms, specialist IT or training companies, public sector bodies and charities. - Develop expertise and relevant skills in a different sector such as, accountancy, law, marketing, teaching, or in graduate leadership schemes, before moving to the arts later.
+If you love the work of a particular organisation, then sign up to their newsletter for up-todate information. - Think about your local organisations and research within your region. - Consider gaining experience with organisations providing specialist services to the culture and heritage world: for example, art investment, specialist legal and insurance firms, marketing and PR firms, specialist IT or training companies, public sector bodies and charities. - It's also sometimes possible to move into the sector after gaining experience in another sector, e.g. law, accountancy, business strategy - culture and heritage organisations also need lawyers and accountants!